EmbraceLife/fastdebug/mds_output/fastai_radek_otto_get_started_process_data.md

 del test_df
 ```

-### rd: recsys - otto - get started - use parquet to instead of jsonl or csv to save space on disk
+### rd: recsys - otto - process data - use parquet to instead of jsonl or csv to save space on disk - os.path.getsize(path)

 for details see discussion [here](https://www.kaggle.com/code/radek1/howto-full-dataset-as-parquet-csv-files/comments#2025116)